Louis Riel: Trial

 Several individuals closely tied to the government requested that the trial be held in Winnipeg in July 1885.
 Some historians contend that the trial was moved to Regina because of concerns with the possibility of an ethnically mixed and sympathetic jury.
 Prime Minister Macdonald ordered the trial to be convened in Regina, where Riel was tried before a jury of six Anglophone Protestants.
 The trial began on 20 July 1885.

 Riel delivered two long speeches during his trial, defending his own actions and affirming the rights of the Métis people.
 He rejected his lawyers' attempt to argue that he was not guilty by reason of insanity.
 The jury found him guilty but recommended mercy; nonetheless, Judge Hugh Richardson sentenced him to death on 1 August 1885, with the date of his execution initially set for 18 September 1885.
 "We tried Riel for treason," one juror later said, "And he was hanged for the murder of Scott."
 Lewis Thomas notes that "the government's conduct of the case was to be a travesty of justice".

 Execution

-Boulton writes in his memoirs that, as the date of his execution approached, Riel regretted his opposition to the defence of insanity and vainly attempted to provide evidence that he was not sane.
+Boulton wrote in his memoirs that, as the date of his execution approached, Riel regretted his opposition to the defence of insanity and vainly attempted to provide evidence that he was not sane.
 Requests for a retrial, petitions for a commuted sentence, and an appeal to the Judicial Committee of the Privy Council in Britain were denied.
-John A. Macdonald, who was instrumental in upholding Riel's sentence, is famously quoted as saying "He shall hang though every dog in Quebec bark in his favour" (although the veracity of this quote is uncertain).
+John A. Macdonald, who was instrumental in upholding Riel's sentence, is reported to have said "He shall hang though every dog in Quebec bark in his favour" (although the veracity of this quote is uncertain).